ClearBlade/ClearBlade-Patterns/GCloud BigQuery/README.md

 ## List
 - Create a new Code Service and require the __http__ library
 - Copy and paste the code in list.js and hit __Save__
-- Required parameter for list.js is project ID
+- Required parameters for list.js are token and project ID

 ## Update
 - Create a new Code Service and require the __http__ library
 - Copy and paste the code in update.js and hit __Save__
-- Required parameters for update.js are project ID, dataset ID and request body
+- Required parameters for update.js are token, project ID, dataset ID and request body
 - Request body format should be as follows:
 ```
 {